Sítio Canaã

 HOW THIS COFFEE WAS PROCESSED

-Kleumon ensured cherries were picked by hand only when fully ripe.
-His picking team mainly consisted of his family members, including his mother who lives close by.
-Once picked, cherries were carefully pulped by hand.
+Kleumon ensures cherries were picked by hand only when fully ripe.
+His picking team was made up of many of his family members, including his mother who lives close by.
+Once picked, cherries were taken to Cerca de Pedras for processing using the pulped natural process.